ten3roberts/flax/README.md

 This library makes use of unsafe for type erasure and the allocation in storage of ComponentBuffers and Archetypes.

-As such, there are tests covering most, if not all of the unsafe parts of the code, both directly through unit tests and indirectly using integration tests.

 <!-- cargo-sync-readme end -->

 License: MIT